The Hour (2011 TV series): Series two

 Show-girl Rosa-Maria visits Bel to tell her that Kiki has disappeared; Hector calls Laurie for help, unaware that he has contacted the person who assaulted her.
-Freddie is sure that he is on the track to uncovering the truth about Kiki, despite a warning from Commander Laurence Stern for the team to stay away from the story.
-An argument with McCain leads to a drunken Hector being escorted home by Stern and there Hector begins to recall an incident from their military past which throws doubt on his friend's character.
+Freddie is sure that he is on track to uncovering the truth about Kiki, despite a warning from Commander Laurence Stern to stay away from the story.
+An argument with McCain leads to a drunken Hector being escorted home by Stern.
+Hector then begins to recall an incident from their military past which throws doubt on his friend's character.

 Freddie and Bel continue their search for Kiki; they pitch the exposé of Cilenti's criminal activities coupled with anti-nuclear policy, but Randall challenges them to get sources to show that the first story is ready.
-In order to satisfy him Bel meets Rosa-Maria, who puts herself in danger and reveals how Cilenti's has such power over some of the country's most influential leaders.
-Meanwhile, Randall and Lix, who had worked together in Spain during the civil war grow closer over their daughter, who was adopted.
+Bel meets Rosa-Maria, who puts herself in danger, and reveals how Cilenti has power over some of the country's most influential leaders.
+Meanwhile, Randall and Lix, who had worked together in Spain during the civil war, grow closer over their adopted daughter.

 Bel continues her relationship with Bill, to the annoyance of Freddie, who is soon abandoned by Camille.
-Photos from a recent NATO summit contain a face which Freddie deduces forms the connection between the Cilenti and the nuclear stories.
-Bel's source is murdered and, shaken she tries to stop the pursuit of the Cilenti story.
-Freddie and Hector however, follow the story further to establishment corruption involving a mystery company aiming to profit from nuclear bases.
+Photos from a recent NATO summit contain a face which Freddie deduces forms the connection between Cilenti and the nuclear stories.
+Bel's source is murdered.
+Shaken, she tries to stop the pursuit of the Cilenti story.
+Freddie and Hector, however, follow the story further to establishment corruption involving a mystery company aiming to profit from nuclear bases.
 Finally Hector's face hits the tabloids in connection with the vice scandal, making it more difficult for The Hour to cover such a major conspiracy.
 Freddie's determination to follow the story to the very end puts him in mortal danger.